students examining a skeleton in forensic anthropology class

 Our extraordinary liberal arts and sciences education prepares students for meaningful lives and careers.

-Anthropology/Sociology majors have found success in social work, fine arts, university teaching, computer services, the Peace Corps, secondary and elementary school teaching, museum work, law, medicine, market research, counseling psychology, dentistry, advertising, and both local and federal government agencies—including the F.B.I.
+Anthropology/Sociology majors have found success in careers in social work, journalism, education, secondary and elementary school teaching, museum work, law, public health, medicine, sales and marketing, business, counseling psychology, local and federal government agencies, international development, and social science research.

 Anthropology/Sociology Faculty